Ingrida Šimonytė: Baltic States

 On 1 January 2021, Šimonytė took over the presidency of the Baltic Council of Ministers for a term of one year.

 Belarus

 During a meeting with Sviatlana Tsikhanouskaya, Šimonytė emphasized that Lithuania seeks to further increase pressure on the Belarusian regime.
 Lithuania also supports the expansion of EU sanctions.
 During the meeting, the prime minister said:

 <...> Release of political prisoners, end of repression, and free and democratic elections are the key steps that Belarusians are demanding.
 Lithuania and the entire democratic world demand the same.

+China and Taiwan

+Following the opening of the Taiwanese Representative Office in Lithuania in 2021 which resulted in China downgrading its relations with Lithuania, Šimonytė stated in an April 2022 interview with The Economist that Lithuania does not regret the decision to strengthen its ties with Taiwan.
+She described relationship between Taiwan and Lithuania as "vibrant and productive," emphasizing that it was a sovereign decision by Lithuania to enhance its connections with Taiwanese businesses and universities.
+In an October 2022 interview with Nikkei Asia, she stated that Lithuania's ties with Taiwan can contribute to significant development in industrial fields such as semiconductors and lasers.